thierrymanzi/SpeedwappTaskAssignment/README.md

  # **Speedwapp Task Assignment using jquery**

  ### **Introduction**
- 'This project is aim to return the position of widget in a tagerted element to return the following output in vertical and horizontal position:'
+ 'This project is aim to return the position of widget in a tagerted element and give the output in vertical and horizontal position:'

  * Top left
  * Top center